How to read your credit card statement

 -

-Statements might also include account notifications, important information and other terms and conditions.
+Statements might also include account notifications, important information, terms and conditions.

 Payment information